-October has brought us a monsoon of updates right from Facebook launching the screen sharing feature built-in to live streaming to LinkedIn launching their autoplay video ads feature, the month has clearly driven its share of updates.
+October has brought us a monsoon of digital marketing updates right from Facebook launching the screen sharing feature built-in to live streaming to LinkedIn launching their autoplay video ads feature, the month has clearly driven its share of updates.
 Read along to see what other updates have popped up this month! #NewThingsInDigital

 #1 Twitter is testing a 280 character limit for select languages